isage/SDL-mirror/README.md

-# SD2-vita
+# SDL/SDL2-vita

-This repo contains full source for vita SDL2 port (vita-* branches).
+This repo contains full source for vita SDL1 and SDL2 ports (vita-* branches).

+## SDL1

+This port supports both doublebuffered (with SDL_Flip) and non-doublebuffered drawing.
+It draws directly to framebuffer, without GXM (same as sdl1 works on other platforms)

+## SDL2

 There are two render backends for Vita:
 * sceGxm-based renderer (default)